mguyette/mguyette.github.io/_pages/Aquarius.md

   image: "/images/LotusFlower.jpg"
 ---

-I have worked extensively to customize the St. Johns River Water Management District's implementation of Aquatic Informatics products AQUARIUS Time-Series and WebPortal.
+I have worked extensively to customize the St. Johns River Water Management District's implementation of [Aquatic Informatics](https://aquaticinformatics.com/products/aquarius/) products AQUARIUS Time-Series and WebPortal.
 These projects illustrate some of these customizations and may be of use to others in their AQUARIUS implementations.

+### Data Wrangling
-<a href="https://mguyette.github.io/Aquarius_Cycle/">Data Wrangling: Preparing HydroCycle-PO4 Data for AQUARIUS Time-Series<a>
+<a href="https://mguyette.github.io/Aquarius_Cycle/">Preparing HydroCycle-PO4 Data for AQUARIUS Time-Series<a>

+### Data Processing
+<a href="https://mguyette.guyette.io/Aquarius_Drift_Corrections/">Preparing Drift Correction End Points for USGS Multi-Point Corrections in AQUARIUS Time-Series<a>